 With one of the most successful graduate programs in the nation, the Department of Geological Sciences has enjoyed a reputation of excellence for more than 100 years.
-Our doctoral program is ranked among the top 10 percent of U.S. geology programs by the National Research Council, and CU Boulder is ranked as one of the top two universities in the world for geosciences by U.S. News and World Report.
+Our doctoral program is ranked among the top 10 percent of U.S. geology programs by the National Research Council, and CU Boulder is ranked as one of the top three universities in the world for geosciences by U.S. News and World Report.

-Graduate students have an opportunity to work with over 35 tenured and tenure-track faculty who support a wide range of interdisciplinary research programs in such areas as: cosmochemistry and planetary geology; Earth science education; economic and energy resources; geobiology and astrobiology; geochemistry; geochronology and thermochronology; geodynamics, geophysics, and remote sensing; geomorphology and cryosphere; global change; hydrology; natural hazards; paleoclimate and paleoceanography; paleontology and paleobiology; petrology and mineralogy; sedimentology and stratigraphy; and structure and tectonics.
+Graduate students have an opportunity to work with over 30 tenured and tenure-track faculty who support a wide range of interdisciplinary research programs in such areas as: cosmochemistry and planetary geology; Earth science education; economic and energy resources; geobiology and astrobiology; geochemistry; geochronology and thermochronology; geodynamics, geophysics, and remote sensing; geomorphology and cryosphere; global change; hydrology; natural hazards; paleoclimate and paleoceanography; paleontology and paleobiology; petrology and mineralogy; sedimentology and stratigraphy; and structure and tectonics.

 The graduate degrees offered include Master of Science (MS) and Doctor of Philosophy (PhD).